saurabhpatle07/Note_Taker_SpringBoot/README.md

 # Note_Taker Web Application

-Note_Taker is a full-stack web application built using Hibernate, Spring framework, Jakarta Servlet, MySQL database, JSP, and CSS.
+Note_Taker is a full-stack web application built using Java, Hibernate, Spring framework, Jakarta Servlet, MySQL database, JSP, and CSS.
 It allows users to create, read, update, and delete notes with titles and descriptions.

 ## Features